Retail in a time of COVID-19

-Grocery retailers are experiencing soaring demand on certain product categories, with an over 50% increase in comparison to Christmas peak.
-Simultaneously, discretionary purchases are being deferred at best, or cancelled altogether at worst.
+Grocery retailers are experiencing soaring demand in certain product categories, with an over 50% increase in comparison to the Christmas peak.
+Simultaneously, discretionary purchases are being deferred at best or canceled altogether at worst.
 So what can we do in this time of uncertainty?
 There are some measures retailers can take instantly to review and streamline their operations for this new reality:

-- Stock review – in response to the huge shift in buying behaviour, more regular inventory reviews to assess shelf-life and seasonality, and adjust accordingly.
-Do you need to run promotions or offer discounts on certain lines whilst maintaining full-price on others for longer?
-Should you limit the amount of certain products which each customer can buy to avoid problems with out-of-stock items?
+- Stock review – in response to the huge shift in buying behavior, more regular inventory reviews to assess shelf-life and seasonality, and adjust accordingly.
+Do you need to run promotions or offer discounts on certain lines whilst maintaining full price on others for longer?
+Should you limit the number of certain products which each customer can buy to avoid problems with out-of-stock items?

 - Customer & staff interaction review – work to implement remote or contactless customer assistance to safeguard staff and customer health.
 With attendant tablet solutions such as our Attendant Tablet, staff can approve purchases and assist customers with age verification or product identification without physically interacting on the same device.

-- Helping individuals in quarantine – For those in quarantine, online ordering & in-store pick up can be hugely beneficial, as home delivery slots are currently booked up for weeks ahead.
-Click & Collect helps people in risk groups to get the exact order they want faster, if they have someone helping them with the in-store pick up and thereafter carries the purchase to their home.
+- Helping individuals in quarantine – For those in quarantine, online ordering & in-store pick-up can be hugely beneficial, as home delivery slots are currently booked up for weeks ahead.
+Click & Collect helps people in risk groups to get the exact order they want faster if they have someone helping them with the in-store pickup and thereafter carrying the purchase to their home.

 - Shareable shopping lists can also help those in quarantine.
-With this service, customers can pre-list their wanted items, and share their shopping list with others who can help complete the purchase in-store, and then take the products to their home.
+With this service, customers can pre-list their wanted items, share their shopping list with others who can help complete the purchase in-store, and then take the products to their homes.

 - New ways of delivering are increasingly introduced.
 Instead of sending products with big trucks, retailers who offer delivery with apps or online providers such as Uber, Uber Eats or biking delivery services will be able to facilitate fast home delivery.

 A retailer could be passive or active in this process.
-If a proactive approach is adopted, it can open up a world of new opportunities such as pick & collect, attendant tablet, pick in-store, buy online, pick in store and deliver to home, send via cabs/delivery options.
-If people are home they have a need for shopping online.
+If a proactive approach is adopted, it can open up a world of new opportunities such as picking & collect attendant tablets, picking in-store, buying online, picking in-store and delivering to home, and sending via cabs/delivery options.
+If people are home they need to shop online.

 Extenda Retail works with some of Europe’s largest grocery retailers and sales volumes are at unprecedented levels.
-Our mission is to continue to serve the community during these challenging times by ensuring that we are able to maintain the highest levels of service and quality for our customers.
+Our mission is to continue to serve the community during these challenging times by ensuring that we can maintain the highest levels of service and quality for our customers.